GPflow/GPflow/GLOSSARY.md

   <dd>stochastic variational inference for Gaussian process models</dd>

   <dt>[] shape constructions</dt>
   <dd>the way of describing tensor shape in docstrings and comments.
-Example: [..., N, D, D], this is tensor with leading dimensions and last two dimensions are equal</dd>
+Example: [..., N, D, D], this is tensor with unknown number of leading dimensions and last two dimensions are equal</dd>

   <dt>X</dt>
   <dd>and its variations like Xnew in GPflow code mean input data (numpy or tensorflow)</dd>